brillout/goldpage/docs/readme.template.md

 ## !VAR MPA_APP

 !INLINE ./snippets/warning-advanced.md

-> This section assumes that you know what MPA means.
+> This section assumes that you know what an MPA is.
+>
+> You do not need to know what an MPA is nor do you need to read this section to create an app with Goldpage.

+An MPA is what Goldpage builds by default:
+ -
+ - The routing Your page config routes are done on is server-side routing.

+You don't have to do anything to get an MPA: by default,
+Goldpage builds an MPA.

+That's because
+By default,
+Goldpage sets `renderToDom: true` and `renderToHtml: true` to your page config.
+The
+That's because the default values

-An MPA is what you get by default.
+For more information about `renderToHtml` and `renderToDom` An MPA is what you get by default.

 The default values are `renderToDom: true` and `renderToHtml: false` which corresponds to what a MPA does.